dreadwarrior/dotfiles/.local/bin/man/dotfiles_aliases.7.md

 # DESCRIPTION

-Here a list of all Bash shell aliases should be documented, but while researching I found out the following command is very helpful if someone needs an overview:
+Here a list of all shell aliases should be documented, but while researching, I found out the following command is very helpful if someone needs an overview:

-    $ alias -p
+    $ alias

 So I'll leave this explanatory document here to help my future self ;).